Big wine companies and wine quality, part II

 That’s because there is no legal requirement to do so, and most wine companies aren’t interested in that sort of thing.
 So what’s a curious consumer to do?
 Googling the wine while standing in the store aisle isn’t the most efficient use of time.
-Rather, look for clues on the back label – details of which are after the jump.
+Rather, look for clues on the back label.

 Look for something like “Produced and bottled. …”, “Vinted and bottled. …”, or “Imported and bottled. …” The location that follows usually identifies the parent company, so that almost all Gallo-owned brands say Modesto, Calif.
 In addition, the “imported” line may have a company name similar to the name of the multi-national that owns the brand, so that CWUS is part of Constellation Brands, the second-largest U.S. wine company.